subquery/documentation/docs/ai/run_publish/cli.md

                                                         [number] [default: 7827]
-      --forceReload      If the project is from IPFS force reload it and don't use the cached version       [boolean] [default: false]
+      --forceReload      If the project is from IPFS force reload it and don't use the cached version       [boolean] [default: false] --toolTimeout      Set a limit for how long a tool can take to run, unit is MS                         [number] [default: 10000]
 ```

 ### `subql-ai`